nihaal-prasad/PyHider/README.md

         plaintext: The input string that will be encoded into the image
         imgFile: A string representing the location of a PNG file that will be used to encode the message
         encoding: How the characters will be encoded in binary (default is 'utf-8', but 'ascii' or another common character encoding may also be used)

+### How PNG Image Steganography Works
+This image steganography algorithm uses LSB image steganography, which exploits the fact that humans cannot see the difference if you change the RGB values of a pixel by a 1 (ex. if you change a pixel RGB values from [123, 11, 57] to [124, 12, 58], humans will not notice a difference).
+Using this technique, a programmer can therefore state that an even number in an RGB value could represent a 0 and an odd number in an RGB could represent a 1.
+By changing the RGB values accordingly (usually by adding one) so that their divisibility by two correspond to ones and zeros, someone could implement an ascii or utf-8 message into an image without anybody else realizing that there is a message encoded into the image.
+For a more in depth definition, please [click here](https://en.wikipedia.org/wiki/Bit_numbering#Least_significant_bit_in_digital_steganography).

+### TODO List:
+- Make this work with GIF and JPEG as well
+- Encode images inside other images
+- Make this work with MP3 and MP4 files as well
+- Add an option to use this with huffman encoding
+- Add an option to use this with run length encoding
+- Check to make sure that the message does not go over the image's space limit
+- Add the option of using encryption